LT-Wistara/stellaris-modder-agent-tool/THIRD_PARTY_NOTICES.md

 - Packaging date, UTC timestamp and complete file list: `stellaris_agent/data/UPSTREAM.json`.

 Stellaris is a Paradox Interactive game.
 This tool is an independent development utility and claims no affiliation or endorsement.

-## Existing v5 behavior

-The user-provided `stellaris_api_search_v5.py` was inspected as a behavioral reference.
-This implementation preserves its validated contiguous alias paragraph behavior, full block extraction and category-to-scope distinction through a new parser/index architecture.
-The original script is not redistributed as a separate dependency.